 Age Qualification

-Provincial standards require that children being admitted to kindergarten be five years old on or before December 31 of the year they begin kindergarten.
-Children being admitted to Grade 1 must be six on or before December 31 of the year they begin Grade 1.
+Provincial rules say children must be five by December 31 of the year they start kindergarten.
+For Grade 1, children must be six by December 31 of the year they begin.

 Available spaces